darrenjkt/SEE-MTDA/docs/DATASET_PREPARATION.md

 python -m pcdet.datasets.waymo.waymo_dataset --func create_waymo_infos \
     --cfg_file tools/cfgs/dataset_configs/waymo_dataset.yaml
 ```
+In SEE-MTDA, we use a subset of the Waymo where we selected the 100th frame from each sequence, leading to 1000 frames.
+We modified the waymo_processed_data and infos accordingly.
 Note that you do not need to install `waymo-open-dataset` if you have already processed the data before and do not need to evaluate with official Waymo Metrics.